PolicyBrief

 Uniformed Services Leave Parity Act

-This bill aligns leave policies for members of the Public Health Service with those of the Armed Forces.
+This bill ensures that members of the U.S. Public Health Service receive the same leave provisions as members of the Armed Forces.

 Tammy Duckworth